MaskInversion: Localized Embeddings via Optimization of Explainability Maps: Experiments

 \textbf{Localized Captioning} Traditionally, image captioning models generate captions for entire images based on the visual representation provided by an image encoder.
-In contrast, we aim to evaluate our method's ability to focus the captioner on a specific image region while maintaining contextual relevance.
-To this end, we leverage a pretrained image captioner, CLIPCap \cite{mokady2021clipcap}, and provide it with the localized embedding token of a query mask to generate a caption.
-CLIPCap is trained on top of the CLIP vision encoder and feeds its [CLS] token to GPT-2\cite{radford2019language} to produce a caption.
-Here, we feed the localized embeddings of MaskInversion as a drop-in replacement of the CLIP [CLS] token to the captioner \emph{\textbf{without any finetuning}}.
-As no dataset directly supports this evaluation type, we adapted an existing dataset, PhraseCut.
-To quantitatively evaluate the generated localized captions, we match the generated caption to the set of ground truth referring expressions for this image using the text encoder from CLIP (ViT-L/14 by OpenAI).
-We consider the caption correct if the cosine similarity between the generated caption and the ground truth referring expression for this mask is the highest.
+In contrast, we aim to evaluate MaskInversion's ability to focus the captioner on a specific region, while maintaining contextual relevance.
+To this end, we leverage a pretrained image captioner, CLIPCap \citep{mokady2021clipcap}, and provide it with the localized embedding token of a query mask to generate a caption.
+CLIPCap is trained on top of the CLIP vision encoder and feeds its [CLS] token to GPT-2\citep{radford2019language} to produce a caption.
+Here, we feed the localized embeddings of MaskInversion as a drop-in replacement of CLIP's [CLS] token to the captioner \emph{\textit{without finetuning}}.
+As no dataset directly supports this kind of evaluation, we adapted an existing dataset, PhraseCut\citep{wu2020phrasecut}.
+To quantitatively evaluate the generated localized captions, we match them to the set of ground-truth referring expressions for this image using the text encoder from CLIP (ViT-L/14 by OpenAI).
+We consider a caption as correct if its cosine similarity to the ground-truth referring expression for this mask is the highest among other referring expressions.
 The reported metric for this task is the top-1 accuracy.